Sh3doow/PasswdGenerator/README.md

 # PasswdGenerator
+Introducing the Password Generator: A Secure and Customizable Solution for Strong Passwords

+The Password Generator is a user-friendly program designed to create secure and customizable passwords for enhanced online security.
+With a range of features and strength assessment capabilities, it empowers users to generate strong and reliable passwords tailored to their specific needs.

+Key Features:

-This program is a password generator that allows users to create secure and customizable passwords.
-It prompts the user to specify the number of passwords and their desired length.
-Additionally, users can choose to include special characters, numbers, uppercase letters, and lowercase letters in the passwords.
-The program ensures that the generated passwords meet the specified requirements, such as avoiding character repetitions and including the selected character types.
+Customization: The program allows users to specify the number of passwords they want and their desired length.
+This ensures that the generated passwords align with individual preferences and requirements.

+Character Selection: Users can choose to include special characters, numbers, uppercase letters, and lowercase letters in their passwords.
+This versatility enables users to create passwords that cater to their preferred complexity level.

+Enhanced Security: To guarantee robust security, the Password Generator ensures that the generated passwords meet all specified requirements.
+It avoids character repetitions and includes the selected character types, effectively minimizing the risk of vulnerability.

-After generating the passwords, the program calculates their strength based on length, character diversity, use of special characters, numbers, uppercase and lowercase letters, and avoidance of common sequences and repetitions.
-The strength assessment helps users gauge the security of the passwords.
+Strength Assessment: After generating the passwords, the program evaluates their strength based on various factors.
+These factors include length, character diversity, use of special characters, numbers, uppercase and lowercase letters, and avoidance of common sequences and repetitions.
+The strength assessment allows users to gauge the security level of their passwords.

+How It Works:

+Input: Users are prompted to enter the number of passwords they wish to generate and the desired length for each password.

+Character Selection: Users can indicate whether they want to include special characters, numbers, uppercase letters, and lowercase letters in their passwords.

+Password Generation: Based on the user's inputs, the Password Generator generates unique and secure passwords that meet the specified criteria.

+Strength Calculation: The program calculates the strength of each generated password by considering its length, character diversity, and adherence to the selected criteria.

-The program then displays the generated passwords along with their corresponding strength scores.
-Users have the option to generate more passwords or exit the program.
+Display and Option: The generated passwords, along with their corresponding strength scores, are displayed to the user.
+At this point, users have the option to either generate more passwords or exit the program.

-Overall, this password generator assists users in creating strong and reliable passwords for their various online accounts, enhancing the security of their sensitive information.
+Benefits:

+Enhanced Security: By generating strong passwords with diverse character sets, the program significantly improves the security of users' online accounts, protecting their sensitive information from potential threats.

+User-Friendly: The Password Generator is designed for ease of use, making it accessible to users with varying levels of technical expertise.

+Tailored Passwords: With customization options, users can create passwords that suit their unique security requirements, ensuring a personalized approach to password creation.

+In conclusion, the Password Generator is an invaluable tool for anyone seeking to strengthen the security of their online presence.
+By providing customizable and secure passwords, along with an assessment of their strength, the program empowers users to safeguard their digital assets effectively.

 # Usage